Saline Agriculture - FAQ

 There are certain conditions that are required for saline agriculture which, if not in place yet, may require an initial investment.
 Drainage for example is very important in saline agriculture, and irrigation is preferably done via drip irrigation.
 Fertilising your crops may require some extra effort and it is possible that seeds of salt tolerant varieties are a bit more expensive than seeds of more common or conventional varieties.
 However, when all the requirements are met it is not necessarily a more expensive form of agriculture.

 Is the process of sowing and harvesting the same in saline agriculture?

 Yes, sowing seeds and the harvest of your products is the same in saline agriculture.

-What is your objective from developing salt water irrigation methods?
+What is the purpose of developing salt water irrigation methods?

 What is the difference between the produce that you grow & freshwater produce?